cfis/ibmpc/docs/part7-debugging.md

 ## The USB Serial Adapter

 Next, I unplugged the null modem cable from the USB serial adapter.
 I created a "loopback" by shorting pins 2 and 3 on the female DB-9 mating plate.
-This would allow the IBM PC to talk to itself and check if the USB adapter was not working properly.
+This would verify the USB adapter was working properly by having it echo back anything sent to it.

 !!! warning "Pin Placement"
     On a female mating plate, pin #1 is on the top right!
 For more information refer to the [RS-232](part2-serial-connection.md#rs-232-) section.

-Running the `send.bas` on the IBM PC still showed the same result - the IBM PC was not transmitting any data.
-So the USB serial adapter was not at fault.
+I typed some characters on the laptop and they echoed back correctly.
+So the USB serial adapter was working fine - the problem was on the IBM PC side.

 ## The Null Modem Cable